patrickfrey/mewa/doc/errorcodes.md

 + **#595**   _Lua stack out of memory_
 + **#596**   _Userdata argument of this call is invalid_

-## Errors Reported by the Generated Compiler
+## Errors Reported by the Generated Parser
 + **#601**   _Syntax error, unexpected token (expected one of {...})_

 ## Language Automaton Errors